 We had some inherent limitations with our legacy system that we needed to address and with our greater goal in mind it became clear that we needed to start from scratch.

-All in all, I’d say player and developer alike should be excited about Unity 5, which is set to be released later this year.
+All in all, I’d say players and developers alike should be excited about Unity 5, which is set to be released later this year.
 I know I am!